AaronWhiteTech/Jira-Ticketing-system-walkthrough/README.md

-- Post ticket creation in the left tab i can calibrate the ticket's impact, serverity and urgency, the asignee and the person assigned the ticket
+- Post ticket creation in the left tab i can calibrate the ticket's impact, serverity and urgency, the asignee and the person assigned the ticket At this stage i would solve the porblem or collaborate with teammates, or if needed I can escalte the ticket to someone with the right resources for the isssue

 ![jira 3](https://github.com/user-attachments/assets/2afbcb1b-c89d-4f64-aef0-9642c7d6d8ef)